-Unlike Windows, Linux is extremely secured, stable, open sourced and affordable OS.
+Unlike Windows, Linux OS is extremely secured, stable, open sourced and affordable Operating System.
 However, Linux servers are vulnerable to few events that can cause data loss.
 These may not be necessarily an external breach or threat.
 It could be some normal tech issue caused by electrical fluctuations, hardware issues, fire, and even physical thefts or in some rare cases security attacks too.

 What it takes to be a Linux admin expert are the backup practices that he implements to save data on Linux hosted servers.
 Here are few not-much-discussed Linux backup practices to prevent data loss caused by aforesaid events:

 Planned Backup: A proper planning prepares you for the worst that may come your way and saves you from its impact.
 It applies for Linux servers too.
-As an experienced Linux administrator you should plan the right backup strategy.
-Whether it should be incremental or full backup, what data is to be backed up and likewise a proper assessment and planning prevents data loss.
+As an experienced Linux administrator, you should plan the right backup strategy.
+Whether it should be incremental or full backup, what data is to be backed up and likewise a proper assessment and planning prevent data loss.

-Invest in Backup storage tools: A backup plan becomes infallible when there are right software that can optimize storage by compressing files.
+Invest in Backup storage tools: A backup plan becomes infallible when a right software is chosen that can optimize storage by compressing files.
 Invest in such tools which makes things fast and efficient.

 Preventive security measures: If you are sending any backup data over the internet then you must be using strong encryption while transferring the data to save it from online security threats.

 Backups shouldn’t be stored onsite to avoid disasters and for better disaster recovery.
 It should be backed up on a removable media or transfer it to a remote server.

 - Transfer to removable media: Backup your data on removable media like tape and DVDs.
 Move these removable data to another physical location like a data center or an office.
 This will help in safeguarding your business-critical data and using it back during disaster recovery management.